Greginkansas/-openhab-openhab1wiki/Heatmiser-PRT-Thermostat.md

 Please adapt the icon names to the ones you want to use.

-Please bear in mind that this is still largely WIP but is published with the intend to finish it with help of the community as I have not much  time to dedicate to it.
-So... feel free to complete/make it better
+Please bear in mind that this is still largely WIP but is published with the intent to finish it with help of the community as I have not much  time to dedicate to it.
+So... feel free to complete/make it better.

+Unix Bash Oneliners Scripts:

+Sitemap:

+Items:

+Rules: